Text linguistics: Definitions

 Text linguists generally agree that text is the natural domain of language, but they still differ in their perspectives of what constitutes a text.
-This variance is mainly due to the different methods of observations of different linguists, and as such, the definition of text is not yet concrete.
+This variance is mainly due to the different methods of observation of different linguists, and as such, the definition of text is not yet concrete.

 Reasons for text linguistics

 Traditional linguistic analysis has often focused on the sentence as a self-contained unit, whereas text linguistics emphasizes how sentences function within larger, connected stretches of language.
 It approaches language as sequences of sentences that together create cohesive and coherent discourse.

 Text is extremely significant in communication because people communicate not by means of individual words or fragments of sentences in languages, but by means of texts.
 It is also the basis of various disciplines such as law, religion, medicine, science, and politics.